-Management of PSP activities will be performed by the DWS's Directorate: National Water Resource Planning Area North.
+Management of PSP activities will be performed by the DWS's Directorate: National Water Resource Planning Area Central.
 Management meetings will take place at appropriate intervals.
-It is envisaged that these would coincide or be integrated with the Technical Support Group meetings, which in turn will be determined by the programme of Study SC meetings.
+It is envisaged that these would coincide or be integrated with the TSG meetings, which in turn will be determined by the programme of Study SC meetings.
 The extent of technical work stemming from Study SC requests for support and other instructions issued by the Study SC, will also influence the need for Support Group and PSP management meetings.

 It is envisaged that Study SC meetings will take place twice a year, with Support Group / study management meetings at the same time as well as at least twice in between or more often as required.
-Initial provision must be made for six-weekly meetings.
+Initial provision must be made for meetings once every 6 weeks during the inception of the study until at least four (4) months into the study.